pytorch/xla/CONTRIBUTING.md

   python setup.py install
   ```

-## Before Submiting A Pull Request:
+## Before Submitting A Pull Request:

 In `pytorch/xla` repo we enforce coding style for both C++ and Python files.
 Please try to format
 your code before submitting a pull request.